Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Isabelle Components for Hybrid Programs

 \isacommand{lemma}\isamarkupfalse \ {\isacharbrackleft}poly{\isacharunderscore}derivatives{\isacharbrackright}{\isacharcolon}\ {\isachardoublequoteopen}D\ {\isacharparenleft}f{\isacharcolon}{\isacharcolon}real\ {\isasymRightarrow}\ real{\isacharparenright}\ {\isacharequal}\ f{\isacharprime}\ on\ T\ {\isasymLongrightarrow}\ g\ {\isacharequal}\ {\isacharparenleft}{\isasymlambda}t{\isachardot}\ {\isacharparenleft}f{\isacharprime}\ t{\isacharparenright}\ {\isacharasterisk}\ exp\ {\isacharparenleft}f\ t{\isacharparenright}{\isacharparenright}\ {\isasymLongrightarrow}\isanewline \ \ D\ {\isacharparenleft}{\isasymlambda}t{\isachardot}\ exp\ {\isacharparenleft}f\ t{\isacharparenright}{\isacharparenright}\ {\isacharequal}\ g\ on\ T{\isachardoublequoteclose}\isanewline \ \ $\langle \isa{proof}\rangle$\isanewline \end{isabellebody}

-With this basic tactic, Isabelle can apply rules iteratively and determine, for pairs of functions, if one is a derivative of the other.
-In many cases this is fully automatic.
-The following lemma shows an example that involves a mix of polynomials and transcendental functions beyond differential fields.
+Isabelle can now apply rules iteratively and check, for pairs of functions, if one is a derivative of the other.
+This is often fully automatic.
+The following lemma shows an example that involves a mix of polynomials and transcendental functions beyond differential fields with $a_0$ to $a_5$ being constants and $t$ the polynomial variable.